torrejonv/teranode/docs/architecture/architecture.md

 Here is a breakdown of the components as shown:

-1. **TX Storage Service:** This is a datastore that holds transactions that are eligible for inclusion in upcoming blocks.
+1. **TX Storage Service:** This is a datastore that holds all received transactions, either invalid or eligible for inclusion in the next block template.

 2. **Multicast Receiver Service (Multiple Instances):** These services are responsible for listening to transactions that are being broadcasted over the network.
 These services listen on IPV6 multicast network addresses reserved for Bitcoin transactions.
 There are multiple instances, each listening to a set of fixed IPV6 addresses, offering a horizontally scalable design that allows for handling more transactions by increasing the number of service instances.
 There can be an arbitrary number of these multicast receiver services operating, which is part of how the system achieves scalability.